joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 plt.ylabel("$p$ / MPa");
 ```

 ![png](output_19_0.png)

 ## 2. Spatially varying properties

-Another useful feature in a modelling workflow we wish to demonstrate is the assignment of spatially varying properties, initial conditions, etc. Here, we include a permeability enhancement in the vicinity of the tunnel after excavation in order to mimic the existence of an excavation damaged zone (EDZ) as an illustrative example.
+Another useful feature in a modelling workflow we wish to demonstrate is the assignment of spatially varying properties, initial conditions, etc. Here, we include a permeability enhancement in the vicinity of the tunnel after excavation in order to mimic the existence of an excavation damaged zone (EDZ) as an illustrative example [@Wang2021].
 Counter to our usual simulations, the EDZ is here only activated in the heating phase in order to keep this demonstration case simple.

 To define a field for an existing VTU file, we can define an arbitrary founction depending on three coordinates x,y and z: